 High angle paddling, on the other hand, is a much more aggressive, performance-oriented style of paddling.
 The top hand reaches eye level, creating a high shaft angle as the blade enters the water.
 This style of paddling is all about power and form.
 This is the type of paddling for those looking to go from point A to point B in the shortest time.
 High angle paddling also increases boat control, and better tracking as the path of the paddle remains close to the hull.
 Tradeoffs are increased stress on arms and shoulders, and greater energy consumption.
 It’s also a stroke that demands good form, so it takes more concentration and work.
 The Storm, Cadence and Cadence X are our high angle paddles.

 The Leverlok is a strong robust joint that provides both length (extendable up to 5 cm) and feather (left or right) adjustments on the fly.
 The quick detach feature makes this system an ideal choice for the serious paddler on the go.
 This durable, reliable system easily detaches and re-mounts without tools.
 The Leverlok design allows for a secure, tight fit on your favorite paddle.
 With solid construction, you can rest assured that this system will perform in the most extreme of situations.
+The Leverlock is the standard center joint for both two and four-pice paddles.

 At Lendal, if we have a bias, it’s our belief that too many people are paddling with paddles that are too long.
 This can create all kinds of bad habits that have a negative effect on your kayaking experience.
 We find that in general paddlers are using paddles that are one size too big (i.e. paddling a 215cm when they would be better off with a 210cm).
 Consult the chart below to gain an understanding of what paddle length might be best for you based on your height and boat width.